laolsson/papers/README.md

 Lars Olsson, Information Self-structuring for Developmental Robotics: Organization, Adaptation, and Integration, PhD thesis, University of Hertfordshire, May 2006

-Daniel Polani, Chrystopher L. Nehaniv, Alexander Klyubin, Lars Olsson, Information in the Perception and Action of Embodied Agents.
+Daniel Polani, Chrystopher L. Nehaniv, Alexander Klyubin, Lars Olsson, <em>Information in the Perception and Action of Embodied Agents</em>.
 Künstliche Intelligenz, 3/06:35-38.
 Special Issue on Learning and Self-organization of Behavior.
 Abstract

 Lars Olsson, Chrystopher L. Nehaniv, Daniel Polani, From Unknown Sensors and Actuators to Actions Grounded in Sensorimotor Perceptions, Connection Science issue 18.2